Yandy Díaz Preview, Player Props: Rays vs. Angels

 Yandy Díaz At The Plate

-- He ranks fifth in batting average, sixth in on base percentage, and 18th in slugging among the qualified hitters in MLB action.
+- He ranks fifth in batting average, sixth in on base percentage, and 19th in slugging among the qualifying hitters in MLB play.

-- Diaz has had at least one RBI in 37.5% of his games this season (39 of 104), with more than one RBI 13 times (12.5%).
-He has also been responsible for three or more of his team's runs in six contests.
+- In 39 games this year (37.1%), Diaz has picked up an RBI, and in 13 of those games (12.4%) he had more than one.
+He has also driven home three or more of his team's runs in six contests.

-- In 55 of 104 games this season, he has scored, and 13 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.